mgifford/drupal-security/src/concerns.rst

 understand what investments have been made and how they are maintained.

 Web hosting and application development are different fields and one cannot simply outsource security upgrades to someone else to do.
-No government server platform or private web hosting company can "take care" of your server security in isolation of the application that is running on it.
+No web hosting company can "take care" of your server security in isolation of the application that is running on it.
 Ultimately, someone familiar with your website and its content needs to be involved in performing upgrades.

 Third-party agencies are ultimately going to be involved in supporting your site.
 The protocol for communicating with these agencies needs to be clear and well